-Destination Domains - For a particular tracking domain, specify the domains for which Iterable should rewrite links as deep links by configuring destination domains.
+Destination Domains - For a particular tracking domain, create destination domains to specify which links Iterable should rewrite as deep links.
 Then provide an apple-app-site-association file to describe the specific paths that should be rewritten for each destination domain.
 For more information, see below.

 How do the pieces fit together?

-Iterable senders, sending domains, tracking domains and destination domains are related.
-When sending an email campaign:
+Iterable senders, sending domains, tracking domains, and destination domains are related.

 You'll select one of your project's senders.